AntonLueders/BDHM/README.md

  <a id="What"></a>
 # What BDHM is and what it is not

 BDHM is a heavily simplified toy model that trades physical rigorosity for straightforward concepts to act as a proof of concept for the experiments and the suggested system of [1].
 It successfully reproduces the dynamic behavior of the experiments qualitatively and, thus, shows that the found results are independent of the concrete realization of the system.
-However, BDHM does not generate precise quantitative results, and the corresponding simulation results should be interpreted qualitatively.
+However, BDHM does not generate precise quantitative results, and the corresponding numerical data should be interpreted qualitatively.
 Nevertheless, compared to the resolution of the experiments, BDHM can be used to get a rough idea of the behavior of the system on the particle level.

  <a id="Requirements"></a>
 # Requirements